scraggo/scraggo.github.io/_posts/blog-ideas.md

 - Copying text from Slack or Treehouse videos (time stamps and new lines appear)
 - URLS: chrome extension,
 - Organizing text, finding new-line characters

+## My Journey to Become a Professional Programmer

+Finding jobs can be a difficult endeavor.
+For someone who's learning programming on their own, it can be disheartening when you see a lot of job ads requiring either 2+ years of professional experience or a Computer Science degree.
+What I'm looking for is the intersection between what I love to do and what's in demand in my area.

+*Learning on one's own: What About Bootcamps?*

+I've decided against attending a bootcamp for the moment, but have been making my own learning-path based on jobs and bootcamps in my area.

 <div id="disqus_thread"></div>